A Star Wars reboot: Maybe my vision isn't as crazy as it sounds

 It's because of this reluctance to break free that CNET editor David Priest argues that the new films are worse than the prequels.

-Trenholm says The Rise of Skywalker checks off all the boxes for a Star Wars fan, even if it comes off as predictable and lacking heart.
+Trenholm says The Rise of Skywalker checks off all the boxes for a Star Wars fan, even if it's predictable and lacking heart.

 Don't start from scratch